neurogym/neurogym/docs/wrappers.md

-sv_fig : Whether to save a figure of the experiment structure.
-If True, a figure will be updated every num_tr_save. (def: False)

 num_stps_sv_fig : Number of trial steps to include in the figure. (def: 100)

+verbose : Whether to print information about average reward and number of trials